vishwanantha/javascript-101/README.md

 JavaScript: The Good Parts by Douglas Crockford.
 ```

+Hello world

+To get started with writing JavaScript, open the Scratchpad and write your first "Hello world" JavaScript code:

+(function(){
+  "use strict";
+  /* Start of your code */
+  function greetMe(yourName) {
+    alert('Hello ' + yourName);
+  }

+  greetMe('World');
+  /* End of your code */
+})();

+Remember to always include the (function(){"use strict"; before your code, and add })(); to the end of your code.
+You will learn what these mean, but for now they can be thought of as doing the following —

+1. Massively improve performance

+2. Prevent stupid semantics in JavaScript that trip up beginners

+3. Prevent code snippets executed in the console from interacting with one-another (e.g. having something created in one console execution being used for a different console execution).

 ## Syntax Basics

 Understanding statements, variable naming, whitespace, and other basic JavaScript syntax.

 A simple variable declaration

+JavaScript is case-sensitive and uses the Unicode character set

+var First is not same as var first.

 ```
 var first = 'hello world';